 Discover more at www.wbcsd.org

-We began working on tire and road wear particles (TRWP) in 2005 – the same year that TIP was founded – to help answer questions that TIP members were asking about the fate and potential human health and environmental impacts of the particles generated as tires move over road surfaces.
+We began working on tire and road wear particles (TRWP) in 2005 – the same year that the Tire Industry Project (TIP) was founded – to help answer questions that TIP members were asking about the fate and potential human health and environmental impacts of the particles generated as tires move over road surfaces.
 There was no existing data to help answer these questions, so we established a TRWP working group to study the potential human health and environmental impacts of tire particles.

 Our ongoing research includes: